SnowLeopard-AI/discord_datasets/stack-overflow/README.md

 @snowy, what are the most popular tags on Stack Overflow?
 ```
 ```
-@snowy, how have programming language trends changed over time?
+@snowy, which tags have the highest answer rates?
+Show me only the top 10 of those.
 ```
 ```
-@snowy, which tags have the highest answer rates?
+@snowy, which question with the tag 'python' has the most answers and who posted it?
 ```

 ### Badges and Achievements